tymyrddin/purple/source/docs/foundations/change-management/satir-change-model.md

 During the chaos phase, the metrics will look worse.
 This is the correct reading of the situation, not a failure of measurement.

-A phishing programme that moves from obvious simulations to realistic techniques will produce higher click rates at first.
+A phishing programme that moves from obvious simulations to realistic techniques usually produces higher click rates at first.
 This is not evidence that staff have got worse at recognising phishing.
 It is evidence that the previous programme was measuring recognition of yesterday's scams rather than resilience against current ones.
 The worse metrics are more accurate metrics.

-A pipeline project that makes deployment failures visible will produce a higher reported failure rate at first.
+A pipeline project that makes deployment failures visible usually produces a higher reported failure rate at first.
 This is not evidence that deployments have become less reliable.
 It is evidence that failures which were previously absorbed through manual intervention are now being surfaced.
 The worse metrics are more accurate metrics.

-Framing this correctly, as visibility rather than regression, is the communication work that determines whether an organisation interprets the chaos phase as progress or failure.
+Framing this correctly, as visibility rather than regression, is the communication work that shapes whether an organisation interprets the chaos phase as progress or failure.

 ## The uncomfortable parallel